How to Build a Digital Portfolio That Gets You Hired in the Trades

 3. Show Off Your Work

-Upload before-and-after photos, project shots, or short videos.
-Use captions to explain what you did and what tools or materials you used.
+upload before-and-after photos, project shots, or short videos.
+“Additionally, use captions to explain what you did and what tools or materials you used.

 4. List Your Skills and Certifications